veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 <a href="http://eyeem.com" target="_blank">EyeEm.com <span class="fi" style="background-image: url(images/ext-link.svg)"></span></a> combines the flexibility of Webflow with the capabilities of front-end development, giving designers complete control over the UI and behavior of some areas of the website.
 During my time at EyeEm, I was responsible for maintaining these areas of the site.

 In addition to the main webpage, EyeEm frequently launched landing pages to support ongoing marketing campaigns.
 Collaborating closely with the Marketing and Innovation teams, I was involved in the ideation and design of these sites.
-I then took full responsibility for the implementation and final release of these web projects using Webflow, sharing account control with the Front-End team.
+I then took full responsibility for the implementation and final release of these web projects using Webflow.

 Here are some live examples: